scraed/CharacteristicGuidanceWebUI/README.md

 ### Compatibility

-This extension is presently incompatible with ControlNet; however, we are committed to developing a solution in the future.
+This extension is presently incompatible with ControlNet (Iteration wouldn't converge if ControlNet is active); however, we are committed to developing a solution in the future.

 ## Citation
 If you utilize characteristic guidance in your research or projects, please consider citing our paper: